Brennall/HFH-SRD/Chapter07.md

 ### Workshops

 Just as a spellcaster needs a library to research spells, he needs a workshop in order to create magic items.
-Wizard’s guilds and major temples often will provide their mages and clerics access to a workshop.
+Wizard's guilds and major temples often will provide their mages and clerics access to a workshop.
 If a spellcaster wishes to build his own workshop, a minimum of 4,000gp must be invested to allow creation of 1st level spell effects or item bonuses.
 For each subsequent spell level or bonus, another 2,000gp must be invested.
 Having an exceptionally valuable workshop aids item creation.
 For every 10,000gp of value above the minimum required for the spell, the spellcaster receives a +1 bonus on his magic research throw (up to a maximum +3 bonus).

 ### Assistants

 An assistant is a mage or other arcane spellcaster of at least 1st level that is under the employ of a 9th level or higher arcane spellcaster.
 0th level characters with two ranks in Alchemy may function as assistants in the creation of potions.
 A spellcaster of 9th level or higher may supervise one assistant, plus an additional assistant for each point of his Intelligence bonus.
 Whenever the spellcaster works on item creation, each assistant can be assigned an additional magical item creation task.
 The assistant must have a formula or sample to work from.
-The assistant’s chance of successfully creating the item is based on the assistant’s level.
+The assistant's chance of successfully creating the item is based on the assistant's level.
 Assistants enable a spellcaster to focus his attention on the most challenging magic item creation tasks, leaving less critical tasks to his apprentices and minions.

 ### Sample Magic Item Time, Cost, and Components